Elijah-J/simplex-algorithm/README.md

 # What I learned
 * How to use NumPy
- * How to parse a .csv file using NumPy
+   * parse a .csv file using NumPy
+   * perform common vector/matrix operations